vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 - In an atomic system, where you have to reboot for updates, those flatpaks can be updated without a reboot.
 Both [Project Atomic/ostree](https://www.projectatomic.io/) and [OpenSUSE Transactional Updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) require reboots for updates.
 And just because you did not have to reboot, does not mean that you should not have rebooted.

 - Someone was amazed at how quick Flatpaks were compared to snaps on Ubuntu.

+- With Flatpak, you could maintain your own runtime say for work and still be up to date on keeping your operating system up to date.
+It's really a boon.

+  > Right now it is hard to create your own runtime, but who knows what future tooling will bring.
+In fact this might be an interesting case for OBS which openSUSE uses extensively to take a part of openSUSE and build a runtime out of it for long term support.

+  > Flatpak uses [libOSTree](https://ostree.readthedocs.io/en/latest/) so that apps can target specific runtimes.
+Those runtimes could still theoretically be kept stable and patched for security purposes while preserving API/ABI for the apps.

 **Cons**